Increase in Police Brutality Lawsuits

 Here in Nashville, mayoral candidates have declared their support for body cameras to be worn by metro police.
 It is likely that in the future there will be even more video evidence in potential Nashville police brutality cases.
 As these cases become more popularized and lucrative, you can expect that many lawyers will seek to expand their practices.
 But, as noted in the National Law Journal by Jonathan Moore, a partner at New York-based Beldock Levine & Hoffman, who represented Eric Garner’s family: ““In many cases, lawyers who have a straight personal injury practice are incapable of representing plaintiffs in civil rights cases because they don’t understand the nuances of civil rights law,” Moore said.
 “It’s a complicated area that’s changing almost daily.”

-Our firm has the civil rights litigation experience and the track record to handle important police brutality cases.
+Our Nashville personal injury lawyers and TN civil rights attorneys have the civil rights litigation experience and the track record to handle important police brutality cases.
 If you, or someone you know, has been the victim of police brutality in Tennessee, please submit your police brutality cases here.